Last updated: 24 April 2026

 - Can we bring food to the resort?
 Yes.
 You’re actually encouraged to do that because supplies in the island is scarce.
 If you have time, you can drop by the public market in Batangas City to buy ingredients so you can cook your food in the island.
 However, know that if you’re going to use the kitchen facilities of your resort or homestay, you’ll be charged extra.

 - How do we get around the island?
-The most common mode of transportation is the boat, but you can also take a habal-habal which costs P50 per ride.
+The most common mode of transportation is the boat, but you can also take a habal-habal which costs P50 per person.

 - Will we get wet on the way to the island?
 NO, if you’re taking the public boat and you’re inside the covered part.
 YES, if you’re chartering a smaller boat.